Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### SYNTHETIC CHECK (SYN)

-This query purpuse is to get the health status of a Synthetic monitor.
+This query purpose is to get the health status of a Synthetic monitor.

 SELECT filter(percentage(count(result),WHERE result='SUCCESS'),WHERE 1=1) as success, max(duration) as duration, max(longRunningTasksAvgTime) as request from SyntheticCheck,SyntheticRequest WHERE monitorName='BDB Live person'